 One of the ways I fit all of this in is by categorizing my days.

 For example, I don’t schedule any work on Thursdays.
 This allows me to focus solely on EPIC Homeschool Network for field trips, homeschool hangouts, and all of the administrative tasks that go behind running a nonprofit.
 Depending on the task load, this might bleed into other days, but Thursday is my primary day.

 I like to use Sundays to create products and blog posts.
 Fun things that I’d like to do.

 I never work on Saturday; this is our day of rest.
 I reserve this time to give to God, to serve my local church, and help where needed.

-My first time management tip for mom who are new to homeschooling is to work with your kids natural schedule (and then push them little by little to your ideal schedule).
+My first-time management tip for a mom who is new to homeschooling is to work with your kids’ natural schedule (and then push them little by little to your ideal schedule).